-What does the horse go through when training for competition?
+What does the horse go through physically and mentally when training for competition?
 Experience it yourself!

 Train to run 25 furlongs (5K or 3.1 miles) this semester and earn 20 points extra credit applied to your course grade!

 Training programs such as Couch-to-5K® can prep you for a 5K race in 9 weeks!